facebookresearch/Mephisto/mephisto/generators/form_composer/README.md

 ---

+#### Mturk Task Preview

+For Tasks run with Mechanical Turk provider, FormComposer generates a Task preview (a small HTML snippet shown to worker prior to starting the task).
+This Task review comprises HTML content of `form` object's attributes `title` and `instruction`.

+However, note that the task preview is inherently static, therefore:
+- we always take the first form version in `data_task.json` to generate Task preview for all form versions
+- we erase dynamic tokens from the Task review content

+---

 ## Dynamic form config example

 Putting it altogether, this is a brief example of composing a dynamic form config.